sulsinc/MuMo/README2.md

 # MuMo
 The MuMo project is an attempt to make an open source easy to setup platform to monitor environmental conditions of multiple sensors using IOT Lora modules and off the shelf hardware.

-MuMo stands for Museum Monitoring since the initial founder of the project is the fashion museum in Antwerp (named MoMu) and developed in collaboration with the University of Antwerp - Department of Product Development.
+MuMo stands for 'Museum Monitoring' and refers to the initial founder and prototype developer of the project, which is the fashion museum in Antwerp (named MoMu).
+MuMo is developed in collaboration with the University of Antwerp - Department of Product Development.

 The project consists of 3 main parts.
-A sensor node design, a gateway that also houses various sensors and a dashboard that visualizes all recorded measurements and can alert users of any out of bounds values.
+A sensor node design, a gateway that also houses various sensors and a dashboard to visualize all recorded measurements and to alert users of any out of bound values.

 <img src="documentation/0_1.jpg"  height="250" /> <img src="documentation/0_2.png"  height="250" />